databricks/notebook-best-practices/README.md

 # Software engineering best practices for Databricks notebooks

-This repository is a companion for the documentation example [Software engineering best practices for notebooks](https://docs.databricks.com/notebooks/best-practices.html).
+This repository is a companion for the example article [Software engineering best practices for Databricks notebooks](https://docs.databricks.com/notebooks/best-practices.html).

 Going through the example, you will: